The most convenient place to charge your electric vehicle is at home.

 As already mentioned, you should come up with an EV charging plan before speaking to your HOA.
 Anticipate what might make your HOA hesitate and come up with a plan that will provide a resolution to all these concerns.
 In general, most HOAs have a problem with the cost and scalability of EV chargers.

-Cost - who pays for everything?
+Cost - who pays for installation and electricity?

 If you want to put in an EV charger in your deeded parking spot, then you will generally be the one paying for the installation and electricity used.